-In addition to performing, Ron is a sought-after teacher and has held positions as an Oboe Instructor at Yale College and as a Teaching Artist at the Yale Music in Schools Initiative.
-In summer 2018, he served as an Associate Mentor for the National Academy Orchestra of Canada.
-He is a frequent clinician at arts high schools in the Greater Toronto Area.
-For information about online oboe lessons, click here.
+Ron is a recent addition to the Faculty of Music at Wilfrid Laurier University as Oboe Instructor.
+Ron has previously held positions as an Oboe Instructor at Yale College and as a Teaching Artist at the Yale Music in Schools Initiative.
+They proudly serve as a Mentor for the National Academy Orchestra of Canada.
+Ron is a frequent clinician at arts high schools in the Greater Toronto Area.
+For information about online oboe lessons including free trial lessons for prospective Laurier students, click here.

 My philosophy in teaching is to foster a great love of music and to set the highest standards possible for students.
 Studying music is a powerful way to connect with one of the great artistic disciplines and provides an opportunity to grow intellectually and spiritually.

 My former students have succeeded in their competitions, festivals, auditions, and exams because of a commitment to excellence and a solid comprehension of efforts invested and practical application in performance.

 I put a lot of emphasis on a foundation-based approach and make sure that students build requisite technique to excel in their performances.
 I tailor lessons to each student’s needs in order to best guide them in their playing career.
 I also offer reed-making lessons for more advanced students.

 “I studied with Ron for about 2 years and it was really a cornerstone in my journey as a musician.
-His teaching methods are really helpful because he pinpoints what you need to change within a phrase or in your embouchure.
-He also gives little secrets or tips to improve your technique.
-In these 2 years, my tone has improved immensely, I practice more effectively, and most importantly, he has motivated me to play more than ever before.
+Ron's teaching methods are really helpful because they pinpoint what you need to change within a phrase or in your embouchure.
+They also give little secrets or tips to improve your technique.
+In these 2 years, my tone has improved immensely, I practice more effectively, and most importantly, Ron has motivated me to play more than ever before.
 Ron was a critical part in my getting into the Manhattan School of Music Precollege Division.
-He is an amazing teacher and I would recommend studying with him to anyone, especially those who want to go far with music.”
+Ron is an amazing teacher and I would recommend studying with them to anyone, especially those who want to go far with music.”

 Sophia, 17, student